Sorsogon City

+Sorsogon City is the most populous city in the province, third most populous city in the entire Bicol Region and one of the leading cities in urbanization and most promising city in terms of development.

-The component city was established on the year of 2000, from the merger of Bacon and Sorsogon municipalities.
+The component city was established on the year of 1989, from the merger of Bacon and Sorsogon municipalities.
 The city's total population spread across 64 barangays.

-It serves a trans-shipment point from the Visayas and Mindanao provinces and is dubbed as the "Gateway to Southern Philippines".
-Sorsogon City is one of the region's leading cities in urbanization and the most promising city in terms of development.
+It serves a transshipment point from the Visayas and Mindanao provinces and is dubbed as the "Gateway to Southern Philippines".
+Sorsogon City is considered as one of the emerging cities due to its vibrant economy and growing population.

 History

 Evidence of human habitation come from 3,000-year-old remains in a cave in Bacon and ancient burial sites dug upstream of Sorsogon rivers.
 Spanish missionaries came upon settlements in both sites when they arrived in the 1600s.
 Moro pirates had already frequented the territorial waters before the arrival of the Spanish missions.

 Bacon was established as a visita of Casiguran while Sorsogon, originally in Sitio Pocdol in Capuy, was then established as a visita of Bacon.
 Sorsogon then became an independent, full-fledged parish in 1628 due to an increase in population.
 The two parishes later became civilian political units.

 The Pueblo Civil de Bacon was established in 1754, with Juan Elias as its first gobernadorcillo.
 Sorsogon became an independent pueblo in 1864.
 Both Bacon and Sorsogon were under the territorial jurisdiction of the province of Albay until the establishment of the independent province of Sorsogon on October 17, 1894.

 In 1951, Sorsogon was made the center of the episcopal see of the then newly established Roman Catholic Diocese of Sorsogon comprising the Sorsogon and Masbate provinces, with the Saints Peter and Paul Parish Church in the town of Sorsogon as the designated cathedral.